 December began a new chapter in my life 🌱that will continue into 2019.
 The journey hasn’t been easy and I anticipate it will only get harder with the new year.
 But I learned long ago that what doesn’t kill you- makes you stronger.
 I am so thankful for each and every person in my life- thank you all for another amazing year!

 Visiting every National Park in America has been a huge bucket list item of mine for years.
 Each National Park provides a great opportunity to learn the history and culture of the United States.
 The National Park Service (NPS) works to preserve important historic sites around the country for the enjoyment of future generations to come.
-Be sure to practice ‘Leave No Trace Principles’ when visiting our beautiful historic parks.
+To help preserve our beautiful historic parks, remember to practice the ‘Leave No Trace Principles’.
 Help ensure the protection and preservation of the precious lands and environment within these parks entrusted to us as visitors.

 Here are 19 Extraordinary National Parks to Visit in 2019!